mjdetullio/gradle-coverity-plugin/README.md

 apply plugin: 'com.github.mjdetullio.gradle.coverity'
 ```

 Now you're ready to configure.
-Emit and analyze and pretty much plug-n-play
+Emit and analyze are pretty much plug-n-play
 once you set your ```COVERITY_HOME``` environment variable.
 Commit can be
 configured with environment variables.
 Reference the below defaults for those
 variables, or set them in your Gradle file.